 The EORTC QLQ-CML24 module consists of 24 items assessing the following aspects: Symptom Burden, Impact on Daily Life, Impact on Worry/Mood, Body Image Problems, Satisfaction with Care and Satisfaction with Social Life.

-324 patients are expected to be enrolled in the study by the end of summer 2018.
-Final report and publication are planned for the beginning of 2019.
+Closing of the study is expected by the end of March 2019 Final report and publication are planned for Spring/Summer 2019.

 Nowadays, chronic myeloid leukemia (CML) patients receive prolonged, even lifelong, treatment.
 Thus, consideration on the effects of the available therapies on patients’ quality of life (QoL) is critical to robustly inform and improve their care.
 The main objective of this project is to provide the CML community with an internationally validated QoL questionnaire to be used in clinical research and clinical practice.